 Under the terms of the Data Protection Act 1998, an individual is entitled to ask the authority for a copy of all the personal information which it holds about him/her for the purposes of providing services to the individual.

 The information, which the individual is entitled to receive from the authority, includes a description of these purposes, recipients to whom the data are disclosed and sources of the data.
 This entitlement is known as the "Right of Access to Personal Data".

-There is a fee to make a subject access request.
-Before any information can be provided £10 must be paid to Surrey Heath Borough Council.
-If you are on Housing Benefit or Income Support the fee is £5.
+There is no fee to make a subject access request.
 Proof of entitlement is required.
-Under the Data Protection Act 40 calendar days is allowed in which to respond for a request.
-The start date is from the date the fee is received.
+We may need to clarify your request if we are unclear exactly what you require.
+Under the Data Protection Act 2018, 28 working days are allowed in which to respond to a request.
+The start date is from the date the request is clarified, if appropriate, and all identification documents are received.

 Further information on making a Data Subject Access Request can be found from the Information Commissioners Office